Live online course – from 12 July 2022, 14:00–17:00 BST.

 The bowtie methodology is designed to provide the right level of detail to facilitate understanding and risk-based decision making, without oversimplifying a process.

-Teaching will be delivered via two live modules (approx. 2-3 hours in length each), alongside independent study and pre-recorded video sessions issued before/between modules.
+Teaching will be delivered via two live sessions (approx. 2-3 hours in length each) and pre-recorded video content for independent study.

 By the end of this course you will understand how to:

 - when and why to use bowtie analysis

 - individual bowtie components and how they are assembled to illustrate a scenario

 - how to apply bowtie methodology including the process for developing bowties in a sequential, logical order

 - how to facilitate and plan bowtie workshops

 - bowtie analysis’ inter-dependencies with other barrier-based risk management techniques.